Information Duty Energy Conservation

 Small businesses

-All companies are required to make efforts to save energy.
-A company with consumption of more than 50,000 kWh of electricity or 25,000 m³ of natural gas equivalent per calendar year is required to implement energy-saving measures with a payback period of 5 years or less.
-These companies must also comply with the information obligation.
+A company with an annual consumption of more than 50,000 kWh of electricity or 25,000 m³ of natural gas equivalent is required to implement energy-saving measures if they have a payback period of 5 years or less.
+These companies must also comply with the reporting requirement and submit their report to RVO’s eLoket once every 4 years.
+The starting point here is the recognized list of energy-saving measures (EML) applicable to the industry.
+The list contains energy-saving measures with a payback period of five years or less.
+You must inform the government every four years.

 The Energy Savings Monitor, from the CO₂ & Energy RI&E, has a so-called Obligation of Information module.
 Using this module, you report "at the push of a button" which energy-saving measures you have implemented.
 Via an upload to the e-Desk of RVO.nl you can then meet the requirements of the government.